zbo14/web-tree/README.md

 # web-tree

 This repo has two components:
-- An npm library for constructing hierarchical trees of URLs
+- An npm library for constructing URL trees
 - A Firefox add-on that builds a URL tree as you browse and allows you to view the tree and filter by domain and/or path

 ## Install